editorconfig-checker/editorconfig-checker/README.md

 Note that while `--dry-run` might output absolute paths, the regular expression you write must match the filenames using relative paths from where editorconfig-checker is used.
 This becomes especially relevant if you need to anchor your regular expression in order to only match files in the top level your checked directory.

+Additionally, paths will be normalized to Unix style before matching against the regex list happens.
+As a result you don't have to write `[\\/]` to account for Windows and Unix path styles but can just use `/` instead.

 #### Inline

 If you want to exclude a file inline you need a comment on the first line of the file that contains: `editorconfig-checker-disable-file`